WMD-group/SMACT/README.md

 Requirements
 ------------

-The main language will be Python with Numpy, Scipy and Matplotlib The [chemlab](http://chemlab.github.com/chemlab) project is also used.
+The main language will be Python with Numpy, Scipy and Matplotlib.
+The [chemlab](http://chemlab.github.com/chemlab) project is also used.
 Modifications will be made in [ajjackson's fork](https://github.com/ajjackson/chemlab).